Tiramisù: how much history is there behind the symbol of the Italian dessert for excellence?

 Gracias 🙌 @ivvgar “El mejor Tiramisù que he comido en Roma” Buona Domenica ✨Buen Domingo Pompi 📍Albalonga 📍Spagna 📍Trevi‼️ . . . #pompi #pompiroma #tiramisu #mejortiramisu #besttiramisu #tiramisupompi #domenica #sunday #domingo #holidaysinrome #romanholidays #todoinrome #pickoftheday #felizdomingo

-If we move to the south of Italy, in the pastry shop ‘Sal De Riso’ you can taste the Mediterranean version: the ladyfinger biscuits are soaked not in the coffee, but in the Limoncello.
-The result is a tasty and attractive yellow Tiramisù, that recalls the color of the lemons in the Amalfi Coast used during the preparation.
+If we move to the south of Italy, in the pastry shop ‘Sal De Riso’ you can taste the Mediterranean version: the ladyfinger biscuits are soaked not in the coffee, but in Limoncello.
+The result is a tasty and attractive yellow Tiramisù, that recalls the color of the Amalfi Coast lemons.

 View this post on Instagram

 [original post 25-07-2017] Tiramisù al limone di Costiera di @salderiso #SaldeRiso #costiera #minori #maiori #erchie #cetara #vietri #vietrisulmare #amalfi #amalficoast #costieramalfitana #dolci #dessert #sweet #patisserie #pasticceria #delicious #beautiful #art #iphonesia #iphoneonly #shootwithiphone7plus #shotwithiphone7plus #shootwithiphone #apple #vacancy #holiday #trip #friends #boredom

 Which kind of Tiramisù do you like the most?